Siomachkin/InvoiceService/README.md

+# Invoice Generation and Email Service

+This service generates invoices and sends them to clients via email.

+## Workflow

+### Client Request:

+The client sends an HTTP request to the service API, providing:
+The email address to which the invoice should be sent.
+A list of completed tasks and their costs.

+### Request Logging:

+The service logs the incoming request by creating a record in the MongoDB database.

+### Data Retrieval:

+The service retrieves additional information needed to generate the invoice from the database using the email as the key:
+Client information (first name, last name).
+Information about the company where the invoice recipient works.

+### Invoice Generation:

+The service generates a PDF document based on a template.
+The PDF includes:
+  - Client information.
+  - Total amount due.
+  - List of completed tasks and their costs.
+  - Invoice number.
+  - Invoice date.
+  - Sender information (name, address, etc.).

+### Email Delivery:

+The service sends the PDF document to the provided email address as an attachment via Mailgun.

+## Additional Features

+- **Database Server:**

+MongoDB is used as the database server.

+- **Email Service:**

+Emails are sent using the Mailgun service.

+- **Queue-Based Architecture:**

+  - The service uses a queue-based architecture for handling asynchronous tasks, including:
+    - PDF document generation.
+    - Email sending.

+- **Invoice Storage:**
+  - Invoices are stored in Google Cloud, and the client receives a temporary link to the invoice.

+## Architectural Principles

+- The architecture is based on SOLID principles.
+- Dependency Injection is utilized.
+- Various design patterns are implemented to ensure a robust and maintainable codebase.

+## Containerization

+- The entire service operates within Docker containers, ensuring consistent and portable environments for development, testing, and production.

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.